Shmilowitz/PythonHomicide/README.md

 Synopsis
 =============
 This is our solutions for the python exercise about Homicide Reports US 1980-2014.
+The github repo contains all python files, all charts generated as images and 2 txt files.

 Questions asked
 -------